Hexalyse/LastFmListenAlong/README.md

 ## Description

 LastFmListenAlong is a program made in Python, allowing you to listen along a Last.fm user, by playing the songs the user is listening to on Spotify, in real time.
+It uses the Last.fm API to fetch what the user is listening to, and the Spotify API to search for the track on Spotify, and play it.

 ## Configuration